 Reading an electricity bill can be confusing.
 Understanding kilowatts, how energy is measured and billed, and how household appliances are using electricity can make it challenging to grasp how much you're spending.
-Learn how to read your bill and work out the real cost of your electricity to gain valuable insight, allowing you to figure out how to cut back on usage and save money.
+Keep reading to learn how to analyze your bill, figure out how much your electricity actually costs, improve your energy efficiency, and potentially save yourself some money.

 Steps to Calculating Your Electricity Costs & Usage